Enter your monthly spend and see which credit card actually pays for itself - honest break-even math with fees, reward caps and waivers.

 Estimating your fuel spend?
 Our Fuel Cost Calculator converts your commute distance and mileage into a monthly fuel budget you can plug in above.
 For your overall spending headroom, the Salary Calculator shows your real monthly in-hand.

 All figures re-verified 5 July 2026.
-GST applies on card fees in addition to the amounts shown.
+Net savings figures include 18% GST on card fees; a waived fee avoids the GST too.